-In this section we evaluate the impact of new CACTI 5.0 features.
-We also compare results from CACTI 5.0 with version 4.2 in order to give users an idea of what to expect when upgrading to CACTI 5.0.
+In this section we evaluate the impact of new CACTI 5 features.
+We also compare results from CACTI 5.1 with version 4.2 in order to give users an idea of what to expect when upgrading to CACTI 5.1.

-11.1 Evaluation of New CACTI 5.0 Features
+11.1 Evaluation of New CACTI 5 Features

-Table 10 shows the default parameters that we have used while carrying out the evaluation of new CACTI 5.0 features.
+Table 10 shows the default parameters that we have used while carrying out the evaluation of new CACTI 5 features.
 For this evaluation we use plain RAMs instead of caches.
-In the next section on validation of CACTI, we show results for caches.
-For each study, we present charts that show the following metrics: access time, random cycle time, area, dynamic energy per read access and standby leakage power.
+In Section 12, we show results for caches.
+For each study, we present charts that show the following metrics: access time, random cycle time, area, dynamic energy per read access, and standby leakage power.